 5.1 Concurrence of CSC related reviews

 Although not in scope of this review the RT notes that the number and timing of CSC related reviews has the potential to affect proper functioning of the CSC.

-In addition to this review of the CSC Charter, both the ICANN Bylaws (section 17.3) and the current Charter call for an Effectiveness Review of the CSC to be conducted two years after the first meeting of the CSC.
-Separately, a review of the performance of the CSC as it relates to oversight of PTI in accordance with Article 18 of the ICANN Bylaws, is also required as part of the first IANA Naming Function Review (IFR) to be convened no later than 1 October 2018.
-There is obvious concern about the potential burden that these simultaneous reviews could place on the CSC as well as the real possibility of significant overlap of the two efforts.
-The RT recommends that the ccNSO and GNSO Councils conduct an analysis of the requirements of both reviews with a view to creating synergies and removing overlap, which The RT believes would be beneficial for all stakeholders involved in the two proposed reviews.
+In addition to this review of the CSC Charter, the ICANN Bylaws (section 17.3), referenced in the current Charter, requires an Effectiveness Review of the CSC to be conducted two years after the first meeting of the CSC.
+The method of review will be determined by the ccNSO and GNSO.

+Separately, in accordance with Article 18 of the ICANN Bylaws, the first periodic IANA Naming Function Review (IFR) is to be convened no later than 1 October 2018.
+The performance of the CSC, as part of the oversight processes for the IANA functions, will need to be considered as part of this review (Article 18.3(j)).

+There is concern about the potential burden that these simultaneous reviews could place on the CSC, as well as the real possibility of significant overlap of the two reviews.
+The RT recommends that the ccNSO and GNSO Councils conduct an analysis of the requirements of the reviews with a view to creating synergies and avoiding overlap.
+The RT believes that this would lead to a more efficient and productive approach to the Bylaw reviews.

 5.2 Travel support for CSC

-The IANA Transition Proposal recommended that no travel support be provided to members or liaisons of the CSC because it was assumed that travel support could be sourced from their respective groups and also that the work of the CSC was anticipated to be done virtually.
-In addition, The selection criteria seeking CSC candidates explicitly mentioned that no travel funding would be made available.
+The IANA Transition Proposal recommended that no travel support be provided to members or liaisons of the CSC because it was assumed that travel support could be sourced from their respective groups and that the main work of the CSC was expected to be done online.
+The selection criteria seeking CSC candidates explicitly mentioned that no travel funding would be made available.

-The CSC informed the RT that the ability of CSC members to update the ICANN community at ICANN meetings is being compromised by the lack of travel funding and that In the first year of operation, the CSC has also used ICANN meetings as an opportunity to meet face-to-face to progress the development of their foundational and operational documents in addition to providing updates to direct customers.
+The CSC informed the RT that the ability of CSC members to update the ICANN community at ICANN meetings could be compromised by the lack of travel funding for Members.
+In the first year of operation, the CSC has used ICANN meetings as an opportunity to provide updates to direct customers and to meet in person to progress the development of their foundational and operational documents.
+The RT recognises the value of these interactions.

 Given that the assumptions contained in the IANA Transition Proposal have proved to be incorrect, the RT recommends that the CSC be eligible to seek funding for travel support in accordance with ICANN’s budget and travel policy requirements.